Found out something here about Sylvia Burwell that's going to fascinate you folks.

 I mean, these are Democrats, too, that money is being taken from.

-Well, it could be her, but how many times have we said, folks, you if they get enough financial crunch, they've got to go to people who have money to get money.
+So how many times have we said, folks, if they get in a financial crunch, they've got to go to people who have money to get money.

 It's why your pension isn't safe.